Configuring User Memory

 Enriching Conversation Data

-You can add metadata to the messages you insert to provide more context for memory extraction.- Speaker Alias: Use
+You can add metadata to the messages you insert to provide more context for memory extraction.- Speaker Alias: Use aliasto specify the name of the AI assistant in the conversation.

-timestamp for each message so Memobase can build a timeline of events.
+- Timestamps: Provide a created_attimestamp for each message so Memobase can build a timeline of events.